mhasan004/Play-Share-App/README.md

 * This is a Reddit/Imgur-like app where gamers can share short clips of their gameplays.
 * REST API server is built with Node, Express, MongoDB, Redis.
 Will migrate database to PostgreSQL in the future.
 Client is currently being built with React.
 * Hosted a clustered REST API server on DigitalOcean and used NGINX as a reverse Proxy.
 Enabled HTTPS. https://playshare.cloud/ (currently disabled)
+* Will host client in AWS S3 bucket and server on AWS EC2 instance

 # 💎 FEATURES:
-  * **Rate Limiting** to protect against basic DDOS attacks: blocking an IP for several minutes if they make too many requests.
+  * **Rate Limiters** (API, Password Reset, and Account Creation Limiters) to protect against basic DDOS attacks: blocking an IP for several minutes to days if they make too many requests.
   * **Session Persistence:** Keeping users logged in by silently refreshing tokens. **Combined benefits of token based and session based authentication** by using JWT access and refresh tokens and have a silent refresh scheme to persist sessions.
   * **Client-side Protection:** Access and refresh tokens tokens are stored in HttpOnly cookies to prevent client from accessing them and can only be sent via HTTPS and same domain to guard against CSRF attacks.
   * **Node Server Clustering and Task Threading** to increase performance of server.